labsyspharm/harvardtissueatlas/_atlases/melanoma-pca.md

 {% include cards.html tag='MEL' %}

 ### Funding
-Research on precancers and primary melanoma is supported by the [NCI Human Tumor Atlas Network](https://www.cancer.gov/research/key-initiatives/moonshot-cancer-initiative/implementation/human-tumor-atlas) (Grant U2C-CA233262).
+Research on precancers and primary melanoma is supported by the [NCI Human Tumor Atlas Network](https://www.cancer.gov/research/key-initiatives/moonshot-cancer-initiative/implementation/human-tumor-atlas) as part of the Pre-cancer Atlases of Cutaneous & Hematologic Origin [(PATCH) Center](https://humantumoratlas.org/hta7) (Grant U2C-CA233262).
 [HTAN](https://doi.org/10.1016/j.cell.2020.03.053) aims to generate, publicly-accessible data on the spatial, genetic and epigenetic features of common human cancers and precancers.
 Research on advanced and metastatic melanomas are supported by the [NCI Cancer Systems Biology Program](https://csbconsortium.org/) (Grant U54-CA225088).
 Additional support is provided by the [Ludwig Center at Harvard Medical School](https://ludwigcenter.hms.harvard.edu/) and the [Ludwig Institute for Cancer Research](https://www.ludwigcancerresearch.org/).